inferno-collection/Docs/docs/fire-alarm-reborn/usage/components.md

 - When the Alarm System is in WalkTest mode.
 - When the component has been isolated at the Control Panel.
 - When the entire Alarm System is disabled.

+It is also important to note that if an Alarm System has its Monitoring Disabled, depending on the configuration by the server owner, Emergency Services may not be paged.